storyblok/storyblok/README.md

 - **What features is storyblok capable of?**
 You can find a full list of features which are available on the [feature](https://www.storyblok.com/features) page on our website.<br><br>
 - **I'm a developer and want to start a project with storyblok**
 Glad to hear that!
 We've created a [CLI](https://www.storyblok.com/docs/Guides/Getting-Started) to easily bootstrap new projects directly from the command line.
-You can also check out our [boilerplates](https://www.storyblok.com/docs/terminology/boilerplates) and [themes](https://www.storyblok.com/docs/terminology/themes) - as well as the [content delivery api](https://www.storyblok.com/docs/Delivery-Api/introduction) itself.<br><br>
+You can also check out our [boilerplates](https://www.storyblok.com/docs/terminology/boilerplates) and [themes](https://www.storyblok.com/docs/terminology/themes) - as well as the [content delivery api](https://www.storyblok.com/docs/Delivery-Api/introduction) itself.
+A simple `storyblok` in the terminal should get you going.<br><br>
+- **I receive: { error: 'Unauthorized' }**
+You can logout of the Storyblok CLI using `storyblok logout` so the current token will get destroyed.
+After that simple use the command you tried before - you should now be asked for your credentials again.

 ## [Terminology](https://www.storyblok.com/docs/terminology/introduction)
 - **[What is a Space?](https://www.storyblok.com/docs/terminology/space)**